Sep 11 2011

 To eliminate waste and ensure the safest and most efficient handling of the ship’s materials once it is removed from service, each Triple-E vessel will come with a ‘cradle-to-cradle passport’.
 This will be a living document, describing the material composition of every piece of the ship.

-Maersk Line worked with the Environmental Protection Encouragement Agency (EPEA), a German organisation that specialises in the cradle-to-cradle concept, to develop the idea for its passport.
+Maersk Line worked with the Environmental Protection Encouragement Agency (EPEA), a German organization that specializes in the cradle-to-cradle concept, to develop the idea for its passport.

 Maersk Line already has a Green Ship Recycling Unit, which has worked with a shipyard in China to safely recover and dispose of hazardous materials on more than 50 vessels in the last decade.
 With the cradle-to-cradle passport Maersk Line is dramatically expanding the scope of that effort from safe and effective recycling of hazardous materials to recycling and reuse of all materials.